reposense/RepoSense/docs/UserGuide.md

 ----------- | -----------
-Repository's Location | The `GitHub URL` or `Disk Path` to the git repository Branch | The branch to analyse in the target repository [Optional] Ignore Global List | The list of file path globs to ignore during analysis for each author.
+Repository's Location | The `GitHub URL` or `Disk Path` to the git repository Branch | The branch to analyse in the target repository [Optional] Ignore Glob List | The list of file path globs to ignore during analysis for each author.
 More details on the Java glob standard [here](https://javapapers.com/java/glob-with-java-nio/)
 [Optional] Ignore standalone config | Ignore the presence of standalone config in target repository.
 To do so, enter **`yes`** in this column.
 Otherwise, the configuration in the target repository will be used by default.
+[Optional] Ignore Commit List | The list of commits to ignore during analysis.
+For accurate results, the commits should be provided with their full hash and in reverse chronological order.

 #### Author configuration file [Optional]
 to configure the list of authors to analyse and the options. <br/>